epitools/epitools-matlab/README.md

 ## Support

 * In case of bugs or improvement suggestions feel free to:
-* File an issue from the project homepage clicking on the lower right corner *[Create a new issue]* .
+* File an issue in the github repositories .
 * Write to [Davide Heller](mailto:davide.heller@imls.uzh.ch?Subject=EpiTools)
 * Write to [Lorenzo Gatti](mailto:lorenzo.gatti@uzh.ch?Subject=EpiTools)